chinamike65/hugo-tuolesi/content/book3/book3en.md

 Those who do not respect the guru are useless even if they are proficient in the Three Treasures.

-There used to be a yogi in India, his guru was just a commoner, but he himself was a Brahmin nobleman, and he was highly accomplished, able to fly in the air.
+There was a yogi in India, his guru was just a commoner, but he himself was a Brahmin nobleman, and he was highly accomplished, able to fly in the air.

 Once, when he was flying in the air, he saw the master teaching the Dharma below.
 According to the etiquette, he should stop and pay respects to the master.
-However, he felt that his identity and achievements had surpassed the master, so he was arrogant and deliberately.
-Flying through the air above the master's head, he fell to the ground on the spot and lost the ability to fly.
+However, he felt that his status and achievements had surpassed the master, so he was arrogant and deliberately flew through the air over the master's head.
+He fell to the ground on the spot and lost the ability to fly.

-At any time, disciples should not be arrogant and despise their masters because of their background, appearance, knowledge, etc.
+Disciples should never be arrogant and despise their masters because of their background, appearance, knowledge, etc.

-Lay disciples should pay more attention not to treat their masters slowly because of their social status, status, wealth and other factors.
+Lay disciples should pay more attention not to look down on their masters because of their social status, position, wealth or other factors.

-Otherwise, not only will you Dharmail to achieve success in this life, but it will also hinder the future life, and there will be endless troubles.
+Otherwise, not only will you fail to achieve success in this life, but it will also hinder many future lives, and there will be endless troubles.

 110